jameshanlon/cheese/cheese/pages/home-surveys.md

 feedback and to learn how effective the survey was for you.
 We will follow up again after a month and after a year to see if your energy use has changed!

-## Testimonials

-From someone who struggled to heat her home to a comfortable temperature:
-***"A real eye-opener.
-Excellent!
-I found I could do everything for about £150 and got to work straight away."***

-***"There were still places where draughts were coming in and heat leaking out that I would never have thought of."***

-***"We were very pleased with the results of the survey and found the process very interesting.
-We have found the results of the electricity smart reader useful too and I'm much more conscious now about turning off lights, sockets etc!"***

-***“Measures [sealing round skirting boards in kitchen and lounge, blocking chimney draught, lagging pipes in cellar] have reduced monthly electricity bill by £15.”***

-From two people who had already made some insulation improvements: ***"Thank you very much for laying on Brian, Dave and Matt today.
-Very instructive, some draught proofing and the like to work on but generally very encouraging for us."***

 <a name="pricing"></a>
 ## Pricing